 - A range of rehabilitation services, including occupational, physical, and speech therapy as well as lymphedema therapy

 - Counseling services for patients dealing with the emotional and psychological stress of head and neck cancer

 Request an Appointment

-To schedule an appointment with a head and neck cancer specialist, request an appointment or call 214-645-8300.
+To schedule a visit with a head and neck cancer specialist at UT Southwestern’s facilities in Dallas or to learn more about our services, request an appointment or call 214-645-8300.